Dark Venture

-Dark Venture was an American radio anthology thriller series created by director Leonard Reeg and producer J. Donald Wilson.
+Dark Venture is an American radio anthology thriller series that was broadcast on ABC's West Coast network beginning on May 30, 1945.
+It was moved to the full ABC network on February 19, 1946, and remained there until it ended on February 10, 1947.
+It was created by director Leonard Reeg and producer J. Donald Wilson.
 John Lake narrated the show.

+Overview

 Dark Venture originated at the ABC's KECA facilities in Los Angeles.
 The series ran for 52 episodes between February 1946 and February 1947.
 ABC took Dark Venture series nationwide on February 19, 1946.